Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-cheat-sheet-english.rst

 - are ping (ICMP) messages supported by the hosts and network at hand?
 If no, set the ``ping_available`` field of the ``deployment_settings`` record to ``false``
 - does spawning a Erlang VM on a computing host non-interactively through SSH from the user host succeed?
 Ex: from the user host, ``ssh A_COMPUTING_HOST erl``
 - does it spawn a VM with the same, expected Erlang version? (ex: ``Eshell V10.2``)
-- can this VM be run with long names, and does it report the expected FQDN in its prompt?
+- can this VM be run with either short or long names, and does it report the expected FQDN in its prompt?
 Ex: ``ssh COMPUTING_HOST_FQDN erl -name foo`` reporting ``(foo@COMPUTING_HOST_FQDN)1>``
 - are all hosts specified indeed by their FQDN? (rather than by a riskier mere hostname or, worse, by their IP address - which is not permitted)
 - on any host or network device, have fancier firewall rules been defined? (ex: ``iptables -L`` might give clues)
-- on a cluster, have the right hosts been allocated by the job manager, and is the user host one of them? (rather than for example being a front-end host, which surely should not be attempted)
+- on a cluster, have the right hosts been allocated by the job manager, and is the user host one of them? (rather than for example being a front-end host - which surely should not be attempted)

 Should the problem remain, one may log interactively and perform operations manually to check whether the engine has a chance of succeeding when doing the same.

 What is the First Tick Offset of a Simulation?